 The single-line text editor.

-The text editor that supports built-in buttons in the edit box.
+The text editor that displays buttons in the edit box.

 The button that supports two states - elevated and depressed.
 It is possible to prevent the button from receiving focus on a click.
 Multiple buttons can be combined into a radio group, in which only a single button is checked simultaneously.

 The button that can be associated with a popup control or a context menu.
 It is possible to prevent the button from receiving focus on a click.

 Displays a video stream captured from a video input device, such as a webcam.

 Allows an end-user to select between the unchecked, checked and (optionally) indeterminate state.
 Multiple check boxes can be combined into a radio group.